-Ben Thompson's practice focuses on representing clients in patent litigation, including actions filed in U.S. District Courts across the country and at the International Trade Commission.
+Ben Thompson's practice focuses on representing clients in patent litigation, including actions filed in U.S. District Courts across the country and at the U.S. International Trade Commission.
 He also has experience arguing before the U.S. Court of Appeals for the Federal Circuit.

 Ben’s litigation experience includes work with varying technologies, including tunable lasers, consumer electronics, portable device power management, object-relational mapping technology, microprocessor design and operation, data aggregation software, and digital image processing technology.
 He also has substantial litigation experience representing clients in litigations concerning computer network security and data encryption.

 In addition to Ben’s litigation work, he is a registered patent attorney who assists clients in post-grant proceedings before the Patent Trial and Appeal Board.

 Prior to entering the practice of law, Ben worked as a software developer for a company specializing in mission-critical technology solutions for the U.S. Department of Defense.
 Through this professional experience and education, Ben is proficient in multiple software programming languages.